jj230/Azure-SOC/README.md

 ## Introduction

 In this project, I created a small honeynet in Azure.
 I then setup a Log Aanalytics workspace to ingest the resources' logs and connected that to Microsoft Sentinel.
 Within Sentinel, I built attack maps and trigger alerts.
 I initially set up the network so that all traffic was allowed through.
 After a 72 hour period (Friday afternoon - Monday afternoon), I analyzed the incidents and events in Sentinel, responded to them, and gathered the attack metrics.
 Next, I setup Azure to monitor the safety score of the network in comparison to NIST 800-53, then followed some of its recommendations for how to harden the environment.
-After hardening, I waited until the following weekend to take the after-hardening attack metrics.
+After hardening, I waited until the following weekend to take the after-hardening attack metrics, because I wanted to compare the metrics during similar traffic times.

 The metrics I analyzed were:
 - SecurityEvent (Windows Event Logs)